Last updated: January 2nd, 2023

 Bottom line: who should buy a Scene or Roll?

-Although Norco Scene a slightly better deal than the Specialized Roll (at each price point), they’re both terrific bicycles for all-around use.
+Although the Norco Scene is a slightly better deal than the Specialized Roll (at each price point), they’re both terrific bicycles for all-around use.

 In brief, you can’t go wrong with either.
 If you’re under 6’3″, and can find a Scene at your price point, then you’ll love it.
 Otherwise—or if you have a strong aesthetic preference for a diamond frame—then you’ll love the Roll just as much.